Poornavishnu/sre/README.md

-Edge Monitoring Agent & API Server
+### Edge Monitoring Agent & API Server

 This project implements a Python-based API server for receiving and storing edge device system metrics.
 The metrics are pushed in real-time from Linux-based agents and stored in InfluxDB, making them available for visualization (e.g., via Grafana).

-Overview
+## Overview

-Flask API server with endpoints for metrics ingestion, health, and history Structured JSON logging with rotating log files Rate-limited with flask-limiter (10 requests/min per IP) Metrics pushed in InfluxDB line protocol
+-Flask API server with endpoints for metrics ingestion, health, and history -Structured JSON logging with rotating log files -Rate-limited with flask-limiter (10 requests/min per IP) -Metrics pushed in InfluxDB line protocol
-EC2-hosted server configured with systemd for persistent service management
+-EC2-hosted server configured with systemd for persistent service management

-File Structure
+### File Structure

 edge-server/
 ── api_server.py               # Flask API server